Thursday, May 14, 2009

 F and the boys went to Star Trek Friday night, and I eagerly anticipated having the apartment all to myself.
 I love these infrequent nights alone because I can rent a movie F would have no interest in watching (recent picks: Shall We Dance?, The Jane Austen Book Club, and Monsoon Wedding) and make a dinner F would hate, using ingredients he despises, like mushrooms, cheese, and cauliflower (not necessarily together).

 I did not have any of those ingredients, but I did have a bushel of ramps left over from our CSA box.
-Since I did not want to waste one moment of my glorious night at the grocery store with the produce guys, I decided to make myself dinner using ramps and anything else I already ha
+Since I did not want to waste one moment of my glorious night at the grocery store with the produce guys, I decided to make myself dinner using ramps and anything else I already had at home.

 Ingredients: